 The collections potentially benefitted by Martina’s internship extend well beyond the Croatian State Archives.
 “The Central Laboratory for Conservation and Restoration not only fulfills the needs of the Croatian State Archives,” she explains, “but it also serves the holders/owners of written and photographic heritage in Croatia, including regional archives, libraries, museums, and other cultural organizations, as well as individuals.”

 This program succeeds in bringing together conservation professionals from the Central and Eastern European countries to study photograph conservation, and the value of those new-found ties cannot be underestimated.
-Not only does the program provide a central collaborator through which professionals can develop the skills they need to help preserve the vast collections of historic photographs in their cultural institutions, but it also provides a forum for these individuals to continue to share ideas, skills, and experiences, and to develop life-long collaborative relationships that will have a lasting impact on the cultural heritage collections in the region.
+Not only has the program provided a central collaborator through which professionals were able to develop the skills they need to help preserve the vast collections of historic photographs in their cultural institutions, but it also provided a forum for these individuals to continue to share ideas, skills, and experiences, and to develop life-long collaborative relationships that will have a lasting impact on the cultural heritage collections in the region.

 A version of this story by Julie Martin appeared in IIC News in Conservation, International Institute for Conservation of Historic and Artistic Works, Issue 67, August 2018.